 What is Eyelid Surgery?

-There are Two Main Types of Eyelid Surgery
+What are the Types of Eyelid Surgery?

-- Upper Eyelid Surgery: Corrects drooping or sagging skin on the upper eyelid that can block vision or cause puffiness.
+Corrects drooping or sagging skin on the upper eyelid that can block vision or cause puffiness. |

-- Lower Eyelid Surgery: Removes under-eye bags and smoothens wrinkles or fine lines below the eyes.
+Removes under-eye bags and smoothens wrinkles or fine lines below the eyes. |

-A variation, known as double eyelid surgery, creates a visible upper eyelid crease – commonly sought for aesthetic enhancement, especially in East Asian patients.
+Creates a visible upper eyelid crease sought for aesthetic enhancement, especially in East Asian patients |

 Benefits of Eyelid Surgery